 Financing Your Adoption

 Now that you’ve decided you want to adopt, where will you turn to get the funding to complete your adoption?
 Not to worry!
 The good news is that there is financial help with the cost of adoption for almost all families.

 We believe that loving families who are called to Christian domestic adoption should be able to open their heart to a child.
 We are happy to provide information to help you cross financial hurdles that may stand in the way of your adoption dream.

 Adoption costs can vary depending on the type of adoption you pursue, your state laws, as well as the birth mother’s state laws, legal requirements of your match, and other adoption-related expenses.
 The adoption costs may resemble costs involved with fertility treatment, in that you’re paying for professional experience and services to help you bring your baby home.
 Except in adoption, your investment of time and resources come with a greater chance that you’ll become a parent with much less cost than medical treatments.
 Many families are now choosing to forgo or limit fertility treatments, opting for adoption instead.
 Thankfully, there are many adoption financing options available today, including adoption grants and loans.
 It is possible to make adoption affordable, customized for your needs.

-Please contact us to learn more about Lifetime’s services and adoption cost assistance.
+Please contact us to learn more about Lifetime’s adoption cost assistance and services.